artsy/artsy.github.io/_posts/2018-06-15-cocoapods-keys-react-native.markdown

 #### 3. Configure the example app to expose the new key to our library

-Make sure we have imported they keys from `cocoapods-keys` and initialize the new configuration with the ~signature~ function we defined above.
+Make sure we have imported they keys from `cocoapods-keys` and initialize the new configuration with the function we defined above.

 [Example/Emission/AppDelegate.m](https://github.com/artsy/emission/blob/4a2a3e9260e97d791536cf38376a06b0ad0946a8/Example/Emission/AppDelegate.m#L109)